 Which is actually a convincing reason why the Eldridge's story gained so much momentum.

 In a 1994 article for the Journal of Scientific Exploration, Jacques F. Vallee theorized that deep-seated imagery is key to planting a hoax into the minds of the masses and of the educated public.

 This is one of the weirdest details.
-The annotations were designed to look like they were written by three different authors – one maybe extraterrestrial?
-According to Valle's article for the Journal of Scientific Exploration, Jessup became obsessed with Allende's revelations, and the disturbed researcher would take his own life in 1959.
-It wasn't until 1980 that proof of Allende's forgery would be made available.
+The annotations were designed to look like they were written by three different authors -- one maybe extraterrestrial?
+According to Vallee's article for the Journal of Scientific Exploration, Jessup became obsessed with Allende's revelations, and the disturbed researcher took his own life in 1959.
+It wasn't until 1980 that proof of Allende's forgery was made available.